Friday, December 9, 2022

-There are exceptions for certain patients that include:
+There are compassionate care exceptions for certain patients which include:

 - Neonatal Intensive Care Unit (NICU) patients may have one birth parent plus one significant other who must remain in the room for the duration of the visit.